About MCSC

 Any MCSC member may join a subcommittee or attend the subcommittee meetings.
 If you are interested in learning more, please contact MCSC Staff using the ‘Contact Us’ form at the bottom of the page.

-The MCSC Steering Committee and membership are supported by technical and professional services provided by Stantec and Neprash Consulting, LLC.
-Stantec is the primary MCSC Administrator responsible for coordinating the day-to-day activities and management of MCSC.
+The MCSC Steering Committee and membership are supported by technical and professional services provided by Apex Engineering Group and Neprash Consulting, LLC.
+Apex Engineering Group is the primary MCSC Administrator responsible for coordinating the day-to-day activities and management of MCSC.
 Neprash Consulting, LLC is responsible for keeping abreast of national stormwater concerns and coordination with federal agencies.

 Neprash Consulting, LLC